 ODBC driver managers use configuration files to define and configure ODBC data sources and drivers.
-By default, the following configuration files residing in the user's home directory are used:
+By default, the following configuration files are used:

 - .odbc.ini is used to define ODBC data sources, and it is required for DSNs. - .odbcinst.ini is used to define ODBC drivers, and it is optional.